martinohanlon/BlueDot/docs/gettingstarted.rst

 On your Android phone

-1. Enter the same PIN code when prompter
+1. Enter the same PIN code when prompted
 2. Click Ok

 Your Raspberry Pi and Android phone are now paired.